 #OnlyLouisiana Thanksgiving Menu Guide

 There are a plethora of ways to feed your soul in Louisiana year-round.
-However, when it comes to the holidays, there’s no better way to feed your soul by enjoying Louisiana cuisine with your family.
+When it comes to the holidays, there’s no better way than enjoying Louisiana cuisine with your family.

-After the main course is finished, dazzle your guests with a rum-soaked pound cake (perhaps using one of the rums from Lula Distillery or Bayou Rum), a cream cheese and chocolate chip bread pudding or stick to the classics with a pecan pie featuring delicious New Roads pecans.
+After the main course is finished, sweeten things up with a rum-soaked pound cake (we suggest using a local rum), dazzle your guests with a coffee and chicory crème brûlée, enjoy the flavors of the season with spiced fig cake, indulge in a cream cheese and chocolate chip bread pudding, or stick to the classics with a pecan pie.